isc-projects/kea/doc/guide/dhcp4-srv.rst

    Name sanitizing is meant to catch the more common cases of invalid characters through a relatively simple character-replacement scheme.
    It is difficult to devise a scheme that works well in all cases, for both Host Name and FQDN options.
-If you find you have clients that are using odd corner cases of character combinations that cannot be readily handled with this mechanism, you should consider writing a hook that can carry out sufficiently complex logic to address your needs.
+Administrators who find they have clients with odd corner cases of character combinations that cannot be readily handled with this mechanism should consider writing a hook that can carry out sufficiently complex logic to address their needs.

-   If your clients include domain names in the Host Name option and you want these preserved, you will need to make sure that the dot, '.', is considered a valid character by the hostname-char-set expression, such as this: "[^A-Za-z0-9.-]".
+   If clients include domain names in the Host Name option and the administrator wants these preserved, they will need to make sure that the dot, '.', is considered a valid character by the hostname-char-set expression, such as this: "[^A-Za-z0-9.-]".
 This will not affect dots in FQDN Option values.
 When scrubbing FQDNs, dots are treated as delimiters and used to separate the option value into individual domain labels that are scrubbed and then re-assembled.

-   If your clients are sending values that differ only by characters considered as invalid by your hostname-char-set, be aware that scrubbing them will yield identical values.
+   If clients are sending values that differ only by characters considered as invalid by the hostname-char-set, be aware that scrubbing them will yield identical values.
 In such cases, DDNS conflict rules will permit only one of them to register the name.